Vivienne Goonewardene: Foreign relations

-Later politics & Government (1970-1977)
+Later politics and government (1970-1977)

 By 1970, Leslie and Vivienne believed that they could implement his views best through the SLFP coalition and joined the SLFP-led United Front government.
 That year, the United Front, made up of the LSSP, was elected to power in landslide.
 The LSSP had 18 MPs in the House of Representatives.
 Goonewardene became Junior Minister of Health.
 By July, she had worked to convene a Constitutional Assembly to replace the British-drafted constitution with one drafted by the Ceylonese.
 Policies requiring that permanent secretaries in the government ministries have expertise in their division were introduced.
 For example, those serving in the Ministry of Housing had to be trained engineers, and those serving in the Ministry of Health, medical practitioners.
 All government employees were allowed to join Workers Councils and at the local level, People's Committees were established to allow input from the population at large on government administration; this was brought from the LSSP management structure.
 The changes were intended to remove elements of British colonisation and foreign influence from the country's institutions.